-In his home, Kier helps by carrying water, teaching others and buying or selling in the market.
-He lives with his father and his mother.
+Kier makes his home with his father and his mother.
+Carrying water, teaching others and buying or selling in the market are his household duties.
 His father is not employed and his mother maintains the home.
 There are 3 children in the family.

 Kier lives in the coastal community of Barangay Tibanga, home to approximately 8,200 residents.
 Typical houses are constructed of wood and have corrugated iron roofs.
 The primary ethnic group and language is Cebuano.

 The regional diet consists of bananas, fish, bread, rice and vegetables.
 Common health problems in this area include coughs, colds, fevers, diarrhea, scabies and dengue fever.
 Most adults in Barangay Tibanga work as drivers and earn the equivalent of $56 per month.
 This community needs teachers and employment opportunities.

 Your sponsorship allows the staff of Iligan Student Care Center to provide Kier with Bible teaching, medical checkups, special celebrations, field trips, letter writing workshops and school tuition assistance.
 The center staff will also provide home Bible studies, parenting lectures and letter writing workshops for the parents or guardians of Kier.

 North to south, 7,107 islands spread over 1,150 miles in the western Pacific Ocean to make up the country of the Philippines.
 About 95 percent of the population lives on the 11 largest islands.
 In the tropical lowlands, the climate is usually hot, humid and rainy.

 The Philippines was once the most developed country in Asia following World War II but has lagged behind other countries because of poor economic growth and corruption.
 Spain and the United States, both colonizers of the country, have been the biggest influences on Philippine culture; a unique blend of Asia and the West.
 The country has two official languages: Filipino (based on Tagalog) and English.
 Eighty-three percent of the country is Catholic.